Lupus and the Flu Shot: What You Need to Know

 What are the updates with the flu shot this year?

-- All regular-dose flu shots will be quadrivalent.
-That means each vaccination will target 4 specific flu viruses.
-At times, in the past there have been trivalent (3 type) shots available.
+Types of Vaccines: This year, all regular-dose flu shots will be trivalent.
+That means each vaccination will target 3 specific flu viruses.
+At times, in the past there have been quadrivalent (4 type) shots available.
+The three types of virus have very complicated names!
+If you are interested, here they are:

-- There is a recombinant flu vaccine that does not use chicken eggs or real influenza virus in its production and it also will target the same four specific flu virus strains.
+• There is a cell- or recombinant-based flu vaccine that does not use chicken eggs or real influenza virus in its production and it also will target the same four specific flu virus strains.

 For those over 65 years in age, the CDC recommends taking one of three special types of vaccines: Fluzone High-Dose Quadrivalent vaccine, Flublok Quadrivalent recombinant flu vaccine and Fluad Quadrivalent adjuvanted flu vaccine.
 Though these are not necessary, they have been shown to be more effective than standard vaccines.